-1 Due to the ways in which early childhood educator compensation data is collected in Illinois and nationally, an accurate estimate of home child care workers in Illinois is not currently available.
+Due to the ways in which early childhood educator compensation data is collected in Illinois and nationally, an accurate estimate of family child care compensation in Illinois is not currently available.

 By 2025, Illinois' minimum wage will rise to \$15 per hour.
 According to MIT, a living wage for one adult and one child in Illinois is \$26.22 per hour.
 Currently, wages for early childhood educators in Illinois do not meet either of these benchmarks, nor is it feasible for employers to meet them with current revenue levels across funding sources.